candlebrae/MultiChat/README.md

 ## Dependencies and Usage
 All you need to have installed is Python 3.
 [You can get the latest version of Python here.](https://www.python.org/downloads/)

 To run MultiChat, navigate to the folder you saved it to and open a console there.
 Type ``python multiChat.py`` and you're good to go.
 If you'd like, you could make a shortcut to the file so that you don't need to do this manually every time.
-If you're on Linux, you could chuck it in .local/bin to make it easier for you to execute (just be aware that chat log files are stored in a directory called "chatlogs" placed in the same directory as the program).
+If you're on Linux, you could chuck it in .local/bin to make it easier for you to execute.

+Chat logs are stored in a folder called .multichat.
+This folder is in your home directory on Linux, and AppData on Windows.
+They are stored in plaintext for easy browsing.

 ## How to Download